-- Complete an admission application available online at www.newpaltz.edu/graduate
+- Complete an admission application available online using the link above.

 - Provide one official copy of all transcripts of all previous college/university course-work from regionally accredited institutions, with a cumulative undergraduate grade point average (GPA) of 3.0 or higher;

-- Request three recent (within two years), appropriate letters of recommendation, including at least two from college/university faculty on professional letterhead supporting the applicant’s potential to undertake graduate study;
+- Request two recommendations from college/university faculty on professional letterhead supporting the applicant’s potential to undertake graduate study;

 - Submit a well-written essay of no more than 500 words describing your educational aspirations, experience working with students in educational settings, and how training in a master’s program in literacy education will help you achieve your personal and professional goals.

-Applicants with a GPA of at least 3.0 may apply and be provisionally accepted pending submission of GRE scores and NYS Teaching Certification.
-If accepted provisionally, candidates must submit GRE scores by the midpoint of their first semester of graduate study, and must submit evidence of NYS teaching certification by the end of their first semester of graduate study.
+Applicants with a GPA of at least 3.0 may apply and be provisionally accepted pending NYS Teaching Certification.
+If accepted provisionally, candidates must submit evidence of NYS teaching certification by the end of their first semester of graduate study.

 |November 1||For Spring admission|

 |March 15||For Summer or Fall admission|

 Although applications will be reviewed continuously, only those received by February 20th (Summer/Fall) and September 20th (Spring) can be guaranteed desired course scheduling.